scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 There isn't any code registering the movies in Scipion

 The third step consists of closing the movie set that has been registered in Scipion.
-The implementation of this step is as follow:
+The definition of this step is as follow:

 .. code-block:: python